safwansiddiq/safwansiddiq-blowfish/content/posts/my-second-post/index.md

 date: 2025-10-17T15:29:02+08:00
 draft: false
 title: "My Second Post"
-featuredImage: "/img/new-post.jpg"
+featuredImage: "new-post.jpg"
+showHero: true
+heroStyle: "background"
 ---

-# One-Click Podcast Summaries to Inbox
+## One-Click Podcast Summaries to Inbox

 I used to listen to long podcasts on YouTube and think:“Wow… I should really take notes on this.”